mircohoehne/grocery_store_checkout_simulation/readme.md

 ```

 Alternatively you can use the `checkout`, `customer`, and `queue` classes to build your own simulation.
+Dependencies can be found in the [requirements.txt](requirements.txt) file.

 ## Customizable Parameters:
 When initializing the simulation using the Simulation class, you can set various parameters to influence the behavior and outcome of the simulation.
 Here's a list of these parameters with brief descriptions: